jxiong1/jxiong1.github.io/essays/smartQuestions.md

 The question also provides relevant context about the problem and identifies the tools being used.
 This allows the problem to be specific enough that another developer can understand what the developer is trying to accomplish without needing a large amount of unrelated information.

 The response demonstrates why a well-formed question can lead to an efficient and effective solution.
-The answer given by other contributers points out that the date and time components of the filename are already arranged from the largest unit of time to the smallest.
+The answer given by other contributors points out that the date and time components of the filename are already arranged from the largest unit of time to the smallest.
 Because of this ordering, the filenames can be sorted as strings rather than requiring the developer to perform complicated date conversions.
-This solution addresses the underlying problem, since the responder recognizes the desired result can be achieved in a much simplier fasion.
+This solution addresses the underlying problem, since the responder recognizes the desired result can be achieved in a much simpler fashion.

 ### Answer